"Jan. 29, 2013 -- Every year, about 48 million Americans -- 1 in 6 -- get a food-borne illness.Â

 Before having surgery or imaging procedures (such as certain X-rays, CT scans) requiring the use of contrast dye (such as metrizamide), tell your doctor or dentist that you are using this medication and about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the side effects of this product, especially bleeding, confusion, dizziness, drowsiness, and difficulty urinating.
+Older adults may be more sensitive to the side effects of this product, especially bleeding, confusion, dizziness, drowsiness, constipation, difficulty urinating, and QT prolongation (see above).
 Your doctor may start the medication at a lower dose to prevent side effects.
+Confusion, dizziness, drowsiness can increase the risk of falling.

 Caution is advised when using this drug in children.
 (See also Warning section.)